 Monthly active users (MAUs).
-MAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each month.
+MAUs are defined as unique users who engage with our Duolingo App or the learning section of our website each month.
 MAUs are reported for a measurement period by taking the average of the MAUs for each calendar month in that measurement period.
-The measurement period for MAUs is the three months ended March 31, 2023 and the same period in the prior year where applicable, and the analysis of results is based on those periods.
+The measurement period for MAUs is the three months ended March 31, 2024 and the same period in the prior year where applicable, and the analysis of results is based on those periods.
 MAUs are a measure of the size of our global active user community on Duolingo.

-We had approximately 72.6 million and 49.2 million MAUs for the three months ended March 31, 2023 and 2022, respectively, representing an increase of 47% from the prior year period.
-We grew MAUs through product initiatives designed to make the app more social and engaging, through marketing, and through improving our courses, all of which we believe helped us attract new users, retain existing users, and reengage the millions of former users who return to our language learning app.
+We had approximately 97.6 million and 72.6 million MAUs for the three months ended March 31, 2024 and 2023, respectively, representing an increase of 35% from the prior year period.
+We grew MAUs through product initiatives designed to make the app more social and engaging, through marketing, and through improving our courses, all of which we believe helped us attract new users, retain existing users, and reengage the millions of former users who return to our Duolingo App.

 Daily active users (DAUs).
-DAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each calendar day.
+DAUs are defined as unique users who engage with our Duolingo App or the learning section of our website each calendar day.
 DAUs are reported for a measurement period by taking the average of the DAUs for each day in that measurement period.
-The measurement period for DAUs is the three months ended March 31, 2023 and the same period in the prior year where applicable, and the analysis of results is based on those periods.
+The measurement period for DAUs is the three months ended March 31, 2024 and the same period in the prior year where applicable, and the analysis of results is based on those periods.
 DAUs are a measure of the consistent engagement of our global user community on Duolingo.

-We had approximately 20.3 million and 12.5 million DAUs for the three months ended March 31, 2023 and 2022, respectively, representing an increase of 62% from the prior year period.
-The DAU / MAU ratio, which we believe is an indicator of user engagement, increased to 28.0% from 25.4% a year ago.
+We had approximately 31.4 million and 20.3 million DAUs for the three months ended March 31, 2024 and 2023, respectively, representing an increase of 54% from the prior year period.
+The DAU / MAU ratio, which we believe is an indicator of user engagement, increased to 32.1% from 28.0% a year ago.
 We grew DAUs through many of the same product initiatives as we grew MAUs, such as making the product more fun and engaging.